Codecademy/docs/content/go/concepts/map/map.md

    // Initialize map gradebook with values gradebook := map[string]float32{"John": 85.2, "Ana": 95.6}

-   // Store the value that has a key of "Ana" in johnScore anaScore := gradebook["Ana"]
+   // Store the value that has a key of "Ana" in anaScore anaScore := gradebook["Ana"]

    fmt.Println(anaScore)